 World Wide Fund for Nature (www.worldwildlife.org) works in 100 countries and is supported by more than one mi llion members in the United States and close to five million globally.
 WWF's unique way of working combines global reach with a foundation in science, involves action at every level from local to global, and ensures the delivery of innovative solutions that meet the needs of both people and nature.
 The support is by the Wildlife Practice of WWF-International.

-The Asian Elephant Specialist Group also received support from the following Zoos to organise the AsESG members meeting in 2016
+The Asian Elephant Specialist Group also received support from following zoos and Organizations to organize the AsESG members meetings in 2018 and 2016